Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 1.0
+### Version 1.0.6
+- Added new sound effect sounds (most not implemented)
+- Bug where you can hear implemented sounds

 ### Version 1.0.5
 - Fix other menu buttons not highlighting when hovered over
 - Made volume transfer between scenes